Oregon College of Art and Craft: History

 Throughout the 2010s, the college explored many restructuring options to address the rising costs of running a small art college.
-In late 2018, the college briefly explored merging with the Pacific Northwest College of Art but they decided against the merger.
-A few months later, after collecting spring tuition, the college's board of trustees decided to take the money and close the college at the end of the spring 2019 semester leaving hundreds of students to abruptly find continuing education options without financial refund for an incomplete final semester.
+In late 2018, the college briefly explored merging with the Pacific Northwest College of Art but both institutions' boards decided against the merger.
+In early 2019, Portland State University announced that it would not continue discussions on a possible merger that would bring OCAC into PSU.
+A few months later, after collecting spring tuition, the college's board of trustees decided to close the college at the end of the spring 2019 semester, leaving hundreds of students to abruptly find continuing education options without financial refund for an incomplete final semester.
 In April 2019 the campus was sold to the nearby Catlin Gabel School for $6.5 million, which plans to use it for an expanded middle school.

 Academics

 Enrollment in the BFA program ranged from 140-200 full-time students.
 Most students were between 18 and 27 years old.
 The college's MFA program held 10 full-time students.
 The Continuing Education and Art Adventures children's programs served more than 2,000 students per year.

 The school was a member of the Association of Independent Colleges of Art and Design(AICAD) and was accredited by the National Association of Schools of Art and Design (NASAD) and the Northwest Commission on Colleges and Universities (NWCCU).
 The school's library held more than 9,000 books and was a member of the Washington County Cooperative Library Services (WCCLS).